National Aquatic Resources Research & Development Agency (NARA)

 Tags from this library: No tags from this library for this title.
 Log in to add tags.

-average rating: 0.0 (0 votes)
+Average rating: 0.0 (0 votes)

-Item type Current location Call number Copy number Status Date due
+Item type Current library Copy number Status Barcode

 Sand bar formation at the mouth is a frequent phenomenon of Rekawa Lagoon.
 Larval migration from sea to the lagoon and the sub-adult migration from lagoon to the sea takes place when the lagoon mouth is cut open by the villagers.
 Information was collected with respect to the opening up of the sand bar and related larval and sub-adult migration during the period August 1993 to July 1995.
 Rainfall pattern shows a direct influence on the opening up of the lagoon mouth and there by on the